HexaEngine/Hexa.NET.Libssh2/README.md

 Alternatively, you can visit the [NuGet package page](https://www.nuget.org/packages/Hexa.NET.Libssh2) and follow the instructions there.

-## Usage

-After installation, you can use Hexa.NET.Libssh2 to load and manipulate images in your SDL2-based C# applications, with direct access to the underlying SDL_image functions.

 ## Contributing

 Contributions are welcome!
 If you encounter any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.